Daninet/gmp-wasm/README.md

 In some cases, this library can provide better performance than the built-in *BigInt* type.

-Calculating 8000 digits of Pi using the following [formula](http://ajennings.net/blog/a-million-digits-of-pi-in-9-lines-of-javascript.html):
+For example, calculating 8000 digits of Pi using the following [formula](http://ajennings.net/blog/a-million-digits-of-pi-in-9-lines-of-javascript.html) provides better results:

 ```
 PI = 3